-- Ø Analyse source data and make inquiries as to the procedures used by the specialist to establish whether the source data is relevant and reliable. - Ø Assess the reasonableness of the assumptions and methods used. - Ø Consider the appropriateness of the timing of when the specialist carried out the work. - Ø Assess whether the substance of the specialist's findings are properly reflected in the financial statements.
+- Analyse source data and make inquiries as to the procedures used by the specialist to establish whether the source data is relevant and reliable. - > Assess the reasonableness of the assumptions and methods used. - > Consider the appropriateness of the timing of when the specialist carried out the work. - Assess whether the substance of the specialist's findings are properly reflected in the financial statements.

 Management may use their own specialists in the preparation of the financial statements.
-This year we understand management will use specialists as part of its recurring valuation of the yearend pension scheme liabilities.
-Interim valuation of the College estate is due this year and valuation specialists will be utilised to perform that.
+This year we understand management will use specialists as part of its recurring valuation of the yearend pension scheme liabilities and for the interim valuation of the College estate.